Elderberries — Nature’s Medicine Chest

 Anthocyanins are a type of pigment found in certain plants that make them look red, purple, blue, or black.
 And, you guessed it, dark purple elderberries are packed full of these compounds.
-Anthocyanins are not only powerful antioxidants, but research indicates that some of these compounds found in elderberries may also help prevent viruses from invading our cells and help block them from replicating.
-This is thought to be one of the key mechanisms by which the berries shorten the severity and length of an illness.
+Anthocyanins are not only powerful antioxidants, but research indicates that some of these compounds found in elderberries may also promote an ideal immune response at the cellular level.

 Elderberries also help defend our health by supporting the release of cytokines.
 These are chemical messengers that the immune system uses for communication to coordinate a more efficient response against an invading bug.

 Where Do Elderberries Grow?

 Elder plants are prevalent in North and South America, Europe, and Asia.
 They grow along rivers and lakes, on the edge of forests and fields, and are a common garden shrub.

 Elder bushes can grow from six to thirteen feet tall.
 They get covered in clusters of tiny white flowers in late spring which mature into berry clusters by the end of summer.

 Elder flowers are used to make tea and other beverages, while the berries are used for a host of recipes — from pies and jams, to syrups, lozenges, and herbal extracts.
 You can find plenty of elderberry recipes online, just be sure to always cook them first since uncooked berries contain toxins that can cause nausea and other digestive complaints.
 The leaves, stems, and other parts of the plant are considered toxic and should not be consumed.